 Bath, West Bath, Lewiston, and Auburn.
 In addition, he practices in the United States District Court for the District of Maine and the United States Court of Appeals for the First Circuit.
 He is a

-member of the Maine Bar Association and Maine Association of Criminal Defense Lawyers.
+member of the Board of Directors of the Maine Association of Criminal Defense Lawyers.

 In 2013, Dylan published his first novel, a legal thriller entitled Blue Lobster, which is available online and at local bookstores.